plettj/hagnusmiemann/README.md

 # mediocrechess
-Our chess engine for CS246! [name is up for grabs]
+Our chess engine, Hagnus Miemann for CS246!